Azure/azure-kusto-labs/kafka-integration/confluent-cloud/README.md

 ## Lab summary

 The lab showcases very basic Kafka ingestion into ADX.
-It does not show case a real time usecase, and does not include some of the streaming capabilities of Confluent Cloud and Kafka in general to keep the lab simple and **Azure Data Explorer integration** focused.<br>
+It does not feature a real time usecase, and does not include some of the streaming capabilities of Confluent Cloud, and Kafka in general, to keep the lab simple and **Azure Data Explorer integration** focused.<br>

-Essentially there are the below aspects to the lab-<br>
+Essentially the following are the aspects covered in the lab; Each aspect covered includes provisioning (screenshots included), code, step-by-step instructions, commands and the outcome-<br>

 ### 1. The data
 We will use the Chicago crimes public dataset.
 It is about 7 million records.<br>